THE CEMENT BETWEEN MEMBER STATES, IMS STATIONS AND THE CTBTO

 Operational aspects: Facility agreements help ensure coordination between the CTBTO and countries hosting IMS facilities with regard to technical visits by CTBTO staff, access to the station, the cooperation of local entities, assistance with imports and exports, notification and solving of problems, and the physical security of the facility.

 How many facility agreements need to be signed?

 According to the CTBT, a facility agreement needs to be concluded with each of the 89 States hosting IMS facilities.
-As of mid-2012, facility agreements with 35 Member States (hosting around 50% of all IMS facilities) had entered into force, while 8 more (hosting 6% of IMS facilities) had already been signed.
-Forty-six Member States (representing 44% of all IMS facilities) have yet to sign a facility agreement.
+As of early 2017, facility agreements with 40 Member States (jointly hosting around 50% of all IMS facilities) have entered into force, while 9 more (another 8% of IMS facilities) have already been signed.
+Forty Member States (representing 44% of all IMS facilities) have yet to sign a facility agreement.

 STATUS OF FACILITY AGREEMENTS